TomHarding/glastonbury-helper-ii/README.md

 This a fork of [@JackOHara's Glastonbury Ticket Helper](https://github.com/JackOHara/glasto-helper).
 I have refactored the code to use TypeScript and added the ability to use VPNs with Puppeteer.

 You can enable proxies by using the `--enable-proxies` command and adding your VPNs to the `ProxyConfig` function.
-By default it will open one browser without applying a proxy, and then subsequent browsers will use a proxy in the order you've listed them.

 Formatting, linting and type checking is done with Prettier, ESLint and TSC respectively.
 These can ran with the following commands: